rshesh751/pythooonassignment/README.md

 ##about questions in my assignment
 ******Fibonacci.py*******

- in this program the Fibonacci series is printed upto n th term that we entered as input
+in this program the Fibnacci series is printed upto n th term that we entered as input

 ********Focwdinstring.py****